Cytlan/Orion-SC002HA/README.md

 md5=
 ```

 The `bundle` field must match the package installed on the camera, and the version must be greater than the installed version.
-The `md5` field is simple an `md5sum` of the `.tar.gz` file before the footer was appended.
+The `md5` field is simply an `md5sum` of the `.tar.gz` file before the footer was appended.
 The `.tar.gz` file must contain at least one update file, but it can simply be an empty file.

 (see `make_fake_update.sh` for more details on how the update file needs to look)